chishengshih/NTUHPSC/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "HPSC Center - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "HPSC Center at National Taiwan University &rarr; NTU."
 sitemap: false
 permalink: /
 ---

-**News: Our group will move to the University of Munich (LMU)!** During the next two years, we will build up a "Lehrstuhl" (chair) at LMU and we will slowly move our instruments to Munich.
+During the next two years, we will build up a "Lehrstuhl" (chair) at LMU and we will slowly move our instruments to Munich.
 We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
 Please contact me if you are interested.
 More details to follow.